Pangeamt/sequence_transfer/README.md

 # Sequence transfer

-The sequence transfer library is part of the MAPA anonymisation project funded by the European Commission.
+The sequence transfer library is part of the MAPA anonymisation project, funded by the European Commission.
+The library
 ## Introduction

 ```python